blainebaba/jlox-interpreter/language-spec.md

     * statement block noted by `{` and `}`
     * dynamic type, variables noted by `var`
     * variable declaration: "var a = 1;"
+    * value assignment: "a = 1 +2;", the assigned variable must be declared.
     * `print` keyword: ' print "hello world"; ', no parentheses.
     * control flow, same format as java
         * `if`, `else`